PatBStream/pulsar-cdc-cassandra-examples/README.md

 # Assumptions and Requirements
 * Linux based system (or laptop with WSL2 and Ubuntu)
-* Access to the internet from laptop
 * Docker Desktop installed and running normally
+* Familiar with Docker commands and concepts
+* Ability to download files from the Internet

 # 01. Setup Cassandra Single node and CDC configuration